310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki northinking %}
 Hmm… You <em>could</em> call that a hero, but what I’m thinking of is a little different from that.

-But hmm, how do I convey that to you… It’s something you have to feel, rather than think…
+But hrm, how do I convey that to you… It’s something you have to feel, rather than think about…

 Oh, I know!
 Hero-kun, why don’t you and I go to an amusement park?
 Seeing is believing, after all!
 It’ll be easier to understand if you were to see it with your own two eyes.
 {% endbubble %}